 Beckner Advancement Fund

 The Beckner Advancement Fund is a social justice philanthropic initiative of All Souls Church Unitarian, a Washington DC church with a long history of working for social justice and fighting against oppression of all kinds.
 The Fund’s work is grounded in the Unitarian Universalist spiritual beliefs in the inherent worth and dignity of all people and our commitment to dismantling racism and other forms of oppression in individuals and institutions.
-For almost two centuries, the All Souls congregation has worked to make our city, our nation, and our world more just and compassionate.
+For two centuries, the All Souls congregation has worked to make our city, our nation, and our world more just and compassionate.

 All Souls members Earl and Meta Beckner endowed the Beckner Advancement Fund in 1973 to create a more collaborative, attractive, and forward-looking community that fosters human rights and dignity, and enhances the influence of All Souls Church in the Washington metropolitan area.
 We carry out this vision through internal and external grants of about $70,000 each year to support efforts that advance All Souls’ social justice mission.